JacobPaxton/data_science_notes/notes_v4.md

     d1 = [ele.text for ele in soup.find_all("span")]
 ```
 ### Python Selenium
-- Use this method if you need to scrape the contents of a *dynamic* page
+- Use this method to handle pages w/ Javascript (JS) or do advanced nav actions
-- Selenium drives a browser that executes Javascript which affects page content
+- Selenium drives a browser; browser runs JS like normal and we can task browser
-    * Running GET commands gets content before Javascript is run (before loaded)
-    * Need to download the relevant webdriver like chromedriver.exe
-- Selenium stores all loaded page elements, BeautifulSoup does the tag scraping
+    * Requests (raw HTTP GET) only pull pre-JS-loaded content (not all content)
+    * Selenium runs JS, making it possible to pull all page content
+    * Selenium-driven browsers can click/hover/etc to execute more JS for pull
+- We can use BeautifulSoup to store page content at various stages of JS
+    * Selenium can wait until certain page elements have loaded
+    * On detection of loaded elements, we can punch page content into a Soup
+    * Then we can analyze that Soup like normal
+- Setting up Selenium requires downloading a relevant browser webdriver
+    * Firefox, Chrome, and more are supported
 ```python
 from selenium import webdriver from selenium.webdriver.common.by import By               # allow By.ID, etc